-Roice is an experienced interpretation geoscientist who has spent his career working in the international petroleum industry.
+Roice is an experienced interpretation geoscientist who has spent his career Dynamic Measurement LLC, Co-Founder / Manager, Oct 2008-Present Seismic interpretation, processing, and acquisition geophysicist. working in the international petroleum industry.
 As a seismic interpreter he DML established to exploit using lightning data as an on-shore and shelf has worked over 100 interpretation projects worldwide.
 Roice has proven success in using, creating, and building new tools and processes for the hydrocarbon exploration industry.
 In 2008 Roice selected 6 professionals to create a new branch in the geophysical services industry. join with him as co-founders of Dynamic Measurement, LLC (DML), and the geophysical service industry: lightning analysis.